singhsharad529/n7-project/README.md

-# Codeliner Assignment
+# codelinear Assignment

-This repository is a frontend assignment from Codeliner created to evaluate frontend development skills, code quality, problem-solving ability, and attention to detail.
+This repository is a frontend assignment from codelinear created to evaluate frontend development skills, code quality, problem-solving ability, and attention to detail.

 ---